State Highway 1 (New Zealand): Waikato Expressway

 As of October 2017, the NZTA is investigating extending the Waikato Expressway south of Cambridge 16 km to the SH 1/SH 29 intersection at Piarere, bypassing the existing highway around the shores of Lake Karapiro.

 Levin to Wellington Airport

-In February 2018, NZTA began investigation into extending the Kapiti Expressway further northward approximately 23 km to just north of Levin, bypassing Levin and the villages of Ohau and Manakau.
+In February 2018, NZTA began investigation into extending the Kāpiti Expressway further northward approximately 23 km to just north of Levin, bypassing Levin and the villages of Ohau and Manakau.
 In December 2018, the NZTA selected the road's preferred corridor, bypassing Levin to the east alongside part of SH 57.
 Funding was approved by the government in January 2020.

 Many inner city Wellington projects are also planned for SH 1 including duplication of the Terrace Tunnel and Mt Victoria tunnels.
 However these projects look uncertain as another planned project, the Basin Reserve Flyover failed to obtain the necessary resource consents and an appeal was rejected in the High Court.

 Canterbury

-NZTA are investigating extending the Christchurch Northern Motorway so that it bypasses the town of Woodend.
+NZTA are to extend the Christchurch Northern Motorway so that it bypasses the town of Woodend to terminate at Pegasus.